 On May 24, 2017, Thomas Farley was elected as a Trustee.
 Georges Dubé retired from the Board and did not stand for re-election at the annual meeting of Unitholders on May 24, 2017.
-Al Mawani resigned from the Board of Trustees on December 14, 2017, and subsequent to the date of this Annual Information Form, on January 3, 2018, Monty Baker was appointed as a Trustee.
+Al Mawani resigned from the Board of Trustees on December 14, 2017.
+On January 3, 2018, Monty Baker was appointed as a Trustee.
 For more information, about the current Trustees of the REIT, see "Trustees and Executive Officers of the REIT - Trustee Information".